Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Use hashtags and expand your reach!

 Also, keep in mind that the best hashtag for you is not the one with the most followers or posts.
 If you’re managing a relatively new account, chances are that showing up in the Top posts for a popular hashtag will be nearly impossible.
-Consider using more focussed hashtags instead, without fretting too much of the low follower or post count.
+Consider using more focused hashtags instead without fretting too much about the low follower or post count.

 If you haven’t seen it yet, Instagram has a ‘Related Hashtags Feature?’
-You can utilize this feature while searching for a particular hashtag and it will show you related hashtags which you can use in your content to increase traction.
+You can utilize this feature while searching for a particular hashtag, and it will show you related hashtags that you can use in your content to increase traction.

 Lastly, do not use hashtags for the sake of using hashtags.
 Use hashtags that are relevant and resonate with the content you are pushing.
 Otherwise, it will seem like you are being lethargic and repeating hashtags, minimizing your traction.

-All this and more will help you in up-ing the hashtag aspect of your #GramGame.
-We are sure of this all you need is a bit of patience and a bit of perseverance.
+All this and more will help you enhance the hashtag aspect of your #GramGame.
+We are sure of this: all you need is a bit of patience and perseverance.

 Lastly, always use your hashtags correctly!
 Do not have space between # and the word, and try to use capitals before starting every new word – for example, #MyYogaRoutine instead of #myyogaroutine.

 Have any other tips to share?
-Tell us in the comments section below, so we can keep updating this blog.
-If you want to simplify you hashtag research process, visit us at Predis.ai.
+Tell us in the comments section below so we can keep updating this blog.
+If you want to simplify your hashtag research process, visit us at Predis.ai.
 The AI will help you choose the right hashtags for your post and handle! ✌️

 Keep eyeing this blog for more insights on how to increase hashtag reach on Instagram (and reach out to us if you’ve used a strategy not discussed here)!